1995parham-learning/c101/README.md

 _Generic( 'a', char: 1, int: 2, long: 3, default: 0)
 ```

-The above expression evaluates to 2 (character constants are ints in C).
+The above expression evaluates to 2 (character constants are `int`s in C).
 The use of `_Generic` can be abstracted in a macro:

 ```c